-HMSHost Corporation Bonds (500 million USD and 150 million USD) The wholly owned subsidiary HMSHost Corporation issued bonded loans totalling US\$ 500 million as of 31 December 2016, of which US\$ 150 million due in 2017 and the remaining US\$ 350, due between 2020 and 2025.
-Consequently to any change in the control of HMSHost Corporation, these loans provide each bondholder with the right to obtain the early repayment of the bonds held.
-According to the rules of these bonded loans, a "change of control" occurs when one or more entities, other than the reference Shareholders of Edizione S.r.l., take action individually or jointly, including with their subsidiaries or affiliates, to gain direct or indirect control of more than 50% of HMSHost Corporation shares with voting rights.
+HMSHost Bonds (350 million USD) HMSHost issued bonded loans totalling US\$ 350 million in January and March 2013, due between 2020 and 2025.
+Consequently to any change in the control of HMSHost, these loans provide each bondholder with the right to obtain the early repayment of the bonds held.
+According to the rules of these bonded loans, a "change of control" occurs when one or more entities other than the reference shareholders of Edizione - take action individually or jointly, including with their subsidiaries or affiliates, to gain control of or hold, directly or indirectly, more than 50% of HMSHost's voting rights.